There's a new law?

 What do you charge?

 Our flat-price tuition covers our whole program and as many training sessions as you need to be ready for your test.
-Most drivers are ready in an average of 12 sessions, or about 6 weeks.
-It also covers the use of our trucks and trailers for testing, and when you're ready for the test, we also book that for you.
+Most drivers are ready in an average of 10-15 sessions, or about 6-8 weeks.
+Your tuition also covers the use of our trucks and trailers for testing, a sponsor for your test, and when you're ready for the test, we also book that for you.

 Do you do driving training?